-For example, if you are set on being in the Intersections LLC then Intersections should be your first choice of LLC theme and a handful of the linked courses for Intersections should also be your top 3-5 preceptorial courses.
-Alternatively, if you are most interested in having a Biology preceptorial course, you should look at the LLC themes that have Biology preceptorial courses, and list those themes as your top 3, then indicate Biology courses in those 3 themes are ranked as your top preceptorial courses.
+For example, if you are set on being in the Intersections LLC then you should preference several preceptorials linked to that theme.
+Alternatively, if you are most interested in having a Biology preceptorial course, you should then indicate Biology courses in different themes as your preferred preceptorial courses.

 Part of the housing application includes providing information about your personal, academic and social preferences in your living environment.
-Residential Life uses that information to create compatible roommate matches for all first year students.
-So whether or not you choose to live in an LLC, you do not choose your roommate yourself.
+Residential Life uses that information to create compatible roommate matches for all first year students, you do not choose your roommate yourself.
 Residential Life invests a significant amount of time to create compatible roommate matches based on the information you provide.
-One advantage to living in an LLC is that your roommate and your floormates will be interested in the theme (Social Justice, Sustainability, etc.) and so you’ll begin your relationship with something in common.
+An advantage to living in an LLC is that your roommate and your floormates will be interested in the theme (Social Justice, Sustainability, etc.), have classes together, and you’ll begin your relationship with something in common.
 When you live on campus your second year and beyond, you get to choose your roommate.